 Distance Learning Course - International Human Rights Law

-The course is aimed at those for whom knowledge of the increasingly important subject of international human rights law is of value in their work, or who wish to embark upon a career in human rights.
-It is particularly intended for those who cannot find the time to take a full-time course, such as the 10 week course that the Centre offers.
+The course is aimed at those for whom knowledge of the increasingly important subject of international human rights law is of value in their work, or wish to embark upon a career in human rights.

-Essay topics and self-study questions, as well as interaction with experts in the area
+- Essay topics and self-study questions, as well as interaction with experts in the area

-Students access a Study Guide for each module for which they register.
-The Guide provides a programme of work for each of the eight weeks of the module.
-It has textbook material written for the module, plus the texts of treaties and other relevant source materials and key articles and book chapters.
+Students access a Study Guide which provides a programme of work for each of the units of the course.
+It has textbook material written for the module, plus the texts of treaties and other relevant source materials, as well as key academic articles and book chapters.
 It also includes further reading lists and case studies, as well as self-test questions.
-Through the course website students are able to discuss the module online with teacher and with other students.
+Through the course online platform Moodle, students can discuss the module online with Professor Shah.